Best Baby Video Monitors of 2026

 PROS

-- ✓5-inch 720p screen is biggest in class
+- ✓5-inch 720p screen is among the largest in dedicated monitors

-- ✓No WiFi — completely private
+- ✓No WiFi — completely private encrypted connection

 CONS